Corporate Plan 2025-26

 Our performance measures help us to assess whether we are meeting our goals and achieving our purpose as an agency.
 They reflect our responsibilities as a regulator, administrator and Commonwealth entity.

-IP Australia’s regulatory functions are set out in the Trade Marks Act 1995, Patents Act 1990, Designs Act 2003, Plant Breeder’s Act 1994 and the Olympic Insignia Protection Act 1987.
-Under these acts, we are responsible for the regulation of IP rights including trade marks, patents, designs and plant breeder’s rights, as well as the Australian and New Zealand patent attorney and Australian trade mark attorney professions.
+IP Australia’s regulatory functions are set out in the Trade Marks Act 1995, Patents Act 1990, Designs Act 2003, Plant Breeder's Act 1994 and the Olympic Insignia Protection Act 1987.
+Under these Acts, we are responsible for the regulation of IP rights including trade marks, patents, designs and plant breeder's rights, as well as the Australian and New Zealand patent attorney and Australian trade marks attorney professions.
 We are committed to continually improving and updating our systems and processes in ways that support reduced costs for our customers and improve access to the IP system.

 In accordance with the Public Governance, Performance and Accountability Act 2013, and Public Governance, Performance and Accountability Rule 2014, we have set out the performance measures that we use to determine whether we are achieving our purpose.
 These measures are aligned to the outcomes, programs and key activities presented in our Portfolio Budget Statements.